Presentation Brothers: Edmund Rice

 Edmund Rice was born in the townland of Westcourt near the village of Callan in County Kilkenny on June 1, 1762.
 His parents, Robert and Margaret Tierney Murphy Rice, were prosperous farmers.
 The family spoke Irish but would also have spoken English in order to conduct their business affairs.
 Ireland in 1762, was under British rule and the anti-Catholic Penal Laws prevented a Catholic from receiving an education.
 Rice received his primary school education from a hedge school.
 These were illegal schools established by travelling teachers.
-The laws were relaxed at the time of Edmund's childhood and eventually, he attended an academy in Kilkenny.
+The laws were relaxed at the time of Rice's childhood and eventually, he attended an academy in Kilkenny.

 At the age of 17, Rice was apprenticed to his uncle, Michael Rice, in Waterford city.
 Waterford was one of the busiest ports in the world at the time, second only to Hamburg.
-Seven years later, Edmund's uncle signed the business over to him.
+Seven years later, Rice's uncle signed the business over to him.
 A shrewd businessman, Rice invested his growing fortune in land and property.
-At the age of 25, Edmund married the daughter of a local businessman, Mary Elliott.
-Mary was killed in a horse riding accident and the baby she was carrying was born with a handicap.
+At the age of 25, Rice married Mary Elliot, the daughter of a local businessman.
+Elliot was killed in a horse riding accident and the baby she was carrying was born with a handicap.
 The baby was christened Mary and Edmund's step-sister Joan took charge of looking after her.

 After his wife's death, Rice became more religious and he developed a devotion to Saint Teresa of Jesus.
 He also became involved in charitable works and regularly visited the poor of Waterford providing financial assistance to those in need.
-In 1798, Edmund helped the Presentation Sisters open a convent and school for girls in Waterford.
+In 1798, Rice helped the Presentation Sisters open a convent and school for girls in Waterford.
 Rice decided to try something similar for young boys.
 In 1800, he began to teach youngsters at his business premises in Barronstrand Street with the assistance of some volunteers.
 The following year, Rice converted some stables on New Street into a makeshift school.
 His friends and colleagues described it as an act of "mad folly".
-Two men, Patrick Grosvenor and Patrick Finn, arrived to help.
+Two men, Thomas Grosvenor and Patrick Finn, arrived to help.
 The three men lived in temporary accommodation over the horse stable as they waited for a monastery to be built.